dorianps/LINDA/README.md

 ## What is LINDA?
-Is a toolkit for automatic segmentation of lesions in __chronic__ stroke patients.
+Is a neuroimaging toolkit for automatic segmentation of  __chronic__ stroke lesions.
 *****
 ##  Requirements:
 * Linux or Mac (ANTsR cannot run in Windows yet)